parth166/reading_interventions/README.md

 	├── gpt.py                      # Wrapper for OpenAI API integration
-	├── main.py                     # Main script to create interventions for students ├── utils.py                    # Helper functions for data extraction and intervention generation └── requirements.txt            # List of dependencies for the project
+	├── main.py                     # Main script to create interventions for students ├── utils.py                    # Helper functions for data extraction and intervention generation ├── read_interventions.py # File to view and extract intervention content for downstream pipeline └── requirements.txt            # List of dependencies for the project